 As the locals say, ‘on the eighth day God created Rio’.
 And with its combination of tropical rainforests, golden beaches lapped by azure waters, forested mountain peaks and a World Wonder thrown in for good measure, there’s little doubt that Rio is one of the best cities to visit in South America.
 The best way to view this creation is to take a cable car to the top of Sugarloaf Mountain.
 And the views from atop of Dois Irmãos definitely make the trek worthwhile.

 A huge seaside city, the essence of Rio de Janeiro is to simply have fun.
 One thing the city is famous for is throwing a great party.
 Every year Carnival, the world’s greatest street party, takes over the city.
-Samba dancers in vibrant feathered creations turn out in full force, dancing to the heart pounding music.
+Samba dancers in vibrant feathered creations turn out in full force, dancing to the heart-pounding music.

-However, if you’re stay doesn’t coincide with this flamboyant time of year, your visit will still be full of festivity.
+However, if your stay doesn’t coincide with this flamboyant time of year, your visit will still be full of festivity.
 Glamorous, laid-back, tropical, creative and friendly.
 We think you’ll struggle to find someone who has visited Rio and hasn’t fallen in love with this great city.

 Buenos Aires, Argentina